Cybercrimes are on a constant rise around the world, and the latest cybersecurity statistics confirm this trend.

 28. Artificial intelligence (AI) will be deployed to repel cyberattacks and, at the same time, be used as a weapon to accelerate threats.

-Trends in cyber security predict AI as a double-edged sword.
+Cyber security technology trends predict AI as a double-edged sword.
 Currently, AI is developed and used to tackle online threats.
 AI systems have become more complex and remarkably cultivated.
 This is why experts are hopeful that it can help spot patterns of behaviors and send signals in a beat in case of attempted attacks.

 But it’s not just the cybersecurity experts who are exploring AI.
 Hackers will also harness machine learning to detect vulnerable points in an organization’s systems and use it to launch threats.
 So the pros and cons of AI will become more apparent in this sector.

-29. In 2021, cybercriminals will target telecommuters and remote access pathways.
+29. In 2021, cybercriminals have mostly targeted telecommuters and remote access pathways.

 The pandemic spurred a shift into telecommuting, which has made the working arrangement at home more casual.
-Additional cyber attack statistics suggest that home-based workers and remote access routes will be the main targets of online criminals next year.
+As suggested by the cyber security facts from 2020, home-based workers and remote access routes were the main targets of online criminals in the year that followed.
 Personal devices used for remote jobs are rarely optimally protected, which renders them vulnerable to cyberattacks.

 30. The financial industry will be one of the most threatened sectors by cybersecurity.

 The threat to the financial sector has always been present.
-So it won’t be different next year, as stated in these cyber attack statistics by year.
-However, cybercriminals are getting better with their tactics.
-Therefore, this calls for financial businesses to reinforce their intranet, antivirus, malware, and other security solutions once more.
+So it won’t be different next year, as stated in these cyber security facts in 2021.

 A comprehensive study by the University of Maryland found that cybersecurity attacks happen about 2,244 times daily on average.
 An attack occurs every 39 seconds.